abdenlab/grandscatter/README.md

 * orthographic: a flat projection where distances within the 2D canvas are the same as in the projected 2D subspace
 * perspective: a 3D projection view, including foreshortening of distal points to improve depth perception

+Current supported interactions:

+* Drag an axis handle to rotate it
+* Option/alt+click an axis handle to flip its orientation
+* Shift+drag to lasso-select points

 This library was originally based on the [Grand Tour](https://doi.org/10.1137/0906011) implementation in Li et al., 2020.
 [Visualizing Neural Networks with the Grand Tour](https://doi.org/10.23915/distill.00025).
 Our original implementation was [eigen-tour](https://github.com/abdenlab/eigen-tour).

 ## Development